HanHach/obsidian-http-mcp/README.md

 **Config saved to `~/.obsidian-mcp/config.json`** - you won't need to type this again.

-> **Cross-platform users:** If Claude runs on WSL2 but Obsidian on Windows, install the server on Windows.
+> **Cross-platform users:** If your AI runs on WSL2 but Obsidian on Windows, install the server on Windows.

 ### STEP 3: Start Server